-Brian stared glumly out across the rows of stalls and table tops.
-As far as he could see, white vans were lined up behind trestle tables, the rear doors flung open as more and more objects were disgorged from inside.
+Brian stared glumly out across the field of stalls and table tops.
+Rows of white vans lined up behind trestle tables as far as the eye could see, their rear doors flung open as more and more objects were disgorged from inside.
 A throng of anoraks and beanies shuffled between the tables, moving slowly like a defeated army.
 The stall holders warmed their hands on thermos cups or sat rigidly on camping chairs, cocooned in blankets, as if lying in wait for unsuspecting prey.
 Either that or they were frozen solid.

 Brian had never seen so much stuff.
 After ten minutes of browsing, his mind was overloaded, refusing acknowledge anything in particular.
 It was all just one mass of crockery and jewellery, knick-knacks and ornaments.
 He knew he was supposed to be looking for something of value, a hidden gem, but really, where was one supposed to begin?
 It was as if he had lapsed back into a pre-linguistic phase, unable to differentiate between objects.
 His thoughts locked into a revolving mantra – look at this, look at this – broken at intervals by a despairing, puzzled query: who on earth was going to buy this?